TWAP vs VWAP: Choosing Between Two Core Execution Algorithms

 TWAP = Σ(Price at each interval) / Number of intervals

-Let me walk you through a real-world example.
-Say a trader wants to buy 100,000 shares over 4 hours, and they use a TWAP strategy.
-The computer splits that order into equal-sized pieces and places one piece every few minutes, no matter if the market is crazy busy or super quiet.
-The schedule runs like a clock — predictable and easy to check later.
+Here's a concrete example.
+Say a trader wants to buy 100,000 shares over 4 hours using TWAP.
+The algorithm splits that order into equal pieces and places one piece every few minutes — busy market or quiet, the schedule doesn't change.
+It runs like a clock: predictable and easy to audit.

 TWAP vs VWAP: Key Differences at a Glance